Introduction to Dash Diet Plan

-Surprisingly, the dash diet plan demonstrably similar lower blood pressure levels in both healthy persons and those with high blood pressure.
+Surprisingly, the dash diet plan is demonstrably similar lower blood pressure levels in both healthy persons and those with high blood pressure.

 People on the dash diet will still experience lower blood pressure even if they don’t lose weight or watch their salt intake.

-More so, when sodium intake was restricted, the DASH diet will still lower blood pressure.
+More so, when sodium intake is restricted, the DASH diet will still lower blood pressure.

 The highest reductions in blood pressure are usually in people with the lowest salt consumption.

 However, it must be noted that having a decrease in blood pressure does not always mean a decreased risk of heart disease.

 Dash Diet Plan May Aid the Loss of Weight